 Dental home care during social distancing or shelter in place is important to maintain good oral hygiene and good overall health.
 If you have been having good checkups, try to maintain the same routine of brushing and flossing.
 It’s been our experience that sometimes when people change their routine, they become lax in their dental home care.
 Vacations, retirement, or new babies thrown into the mix often have changes in brushing and flossing habits, that lead to gum inflammation or tooth decay.

 Working From Home and Dental Care

-Working at home can elicit a change in dietary habits.
+Working at home due to social distancing can elicit a change in dietary habits.
 An increase in snacking and not brushing after allows more food particles to stay in the mouth, which could lead to an increase in plaque and calculus.
 This, in turn, could lead to inflamed gums and more cavities.

 Increased access to sugary foods from the pantry (raisins, fruit roll ups, candy, gum with sugar, more sugary drinks–soda, or drinking coffee with sugars all day long) , can cause cavities in as short a time as two months.
 (A more sugary diet causes additional issues if you are pre-diabetic.)